 Chief Editors Asia-Pacific Sustainable Development Journal Social Development Division and Macroeconomic Policy and Financing for Development Division United Nations Economic and Social Commission for Asia and the Pacific United Nations Building, Rajadamnern Nok Avenue Bangkok 10200, Thailand Email: escap-apsdj@un.org For more details, please visit www.unescap.org/publication-series/APSDJ.
-ASIA-PACIFIC SUSTAINABLE DEVELOPMENT JOURNAL Vol. 27, No. 1, June 2020 CONTENTS Page Orlando Zambrano Roman An emerging but vulnerable middle class: a description of trends in Asia and the Pacific 1 Sunil Puliyakot Determinants of overindebtedness among microfinance borrowers: a poverty line-based approach 21 Anna Naupa and Derek Brien Fostering peaceful sustainable development in the Pacific under the 2030 agenda 43 Zulfiya Suleimenova Water security in Central Asia and Southern Caucasus 75 Grace Puliyel, Hoolda Kim and Sophie Mitra Paid maternity leave and child mortality in Asia and the Pacific 95 Explanatory notes References to dollars (\$) are to United States dollars, unless otherwise stated.
+The Editorial Board of the Asia-Pacific Sustainable Development Journal wishes to express its gratitude and appreciation to all of the reviewers for their invaluable contributions to the 2021 issues of the Journal.
+Shahid Ahmed Mahmood Khan Sajid Amin Kishore Kulkarni Chaiti Sharma Biswas Bram Peters Hui Chen Monica Pinilla-Roncancio Prabir De Govinda Rao Yann Duval Napaphat Satchanawakul Martina Francesca Ferracane Tanja B. Sejersen Nick Freeman Vatcharin Sirimaneetham Daniel Gay Ermina Sokou Zorikto Gomboin Vanessa Steinmayer Reiko Hayashi Abid Suleri Wassana Im-em Felix Suntheim Ajay Jagannath Bishwa Nath Tiwari Zheng Jian Paul Vandenberg Olga Joos Upali Wickramasinghe ASIA-PACIFIC SUSTAINABLE DEVELOPMENT JOURNAL Vol. 28, No. 2, December 2021 CONTENTS Page Oudom Hean and Nattanicha Chairassamee Household consumption expenditure in Thailand during the first COVID-19 lockdown 1 Siope Vakataki 'Ofa Estimating the effects of Internet exchange points on fixed-broadband speed and latency 39 Xiang-li Lim and Vatcharin Sirimaneetham Securing green development: Can Asia- Pacific central banks and financial supervisory authorities do more?
+69 Witada Anukoonwattaka, Pedro Romao, Preety Bhogal, Thomas Bentze, Richard S. Lobo and Arushi Vaishnav Digital economy integration in Asia and the Pacific: insights from DigiSRII 1.0 113 Alberto Isgut Addressing sovereign debt challenges in the era of COVID-19 and beyond: the role of the United Nations 149 Explanatory notes References to dollars (\$) are to United States dollars, unless otherwise stated.
 References to "tons" are to metric tons, unless otherwise specified.
 A solidus (/) between dates (e.g. 1980/81) indicates a financial year, a crop year or an academic year.
 Use of a hyphen between dates (e.g. 1980-1985) indicates the full period involved, including the beginning and end years.
 The following symbols have been used in the tables throughout the journal: Two dots (..) indicate that data are not available or are not separately reported.
 An em-dash (-) indicates that the amount is nil or negligible.
 A hyphen (-) indicates that the item is not applicable.
 A point (.) is used to indicate decimals.
 A space is used to distinguish thousands and millions.
 Totals may not add precisely because of rounding.
 The designations employed and the presentation of the material in this publication do not imply the expression of any opinion whatsoever on the part of the Secretariat of the United Nations concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
 Where the designation "country or area" appears, it covers countries, territories, cities or areas.
 Bibliographical and other references have, wherever possible, been verified.
 The United Nations bears no responsibility for the availability or functioning of URLs belonging to outside entities.
 The opinions, figures and estimates set forth in this publication are the responsibility of the authors and should not necessarily be considered as reflecting the views or carrying the endorsement of the United Nations.
 Mention of firm names and commercial products does not imply the endorsement of the United Nations.